engels74/tgraph-bot-source/README.md

 ## Features

 - Automatically generates and posts Tautulli graphs to a Discord channel
-- Supports multiple languages (currently English and Danish) using i18n
-- Runs in a Docker container for easy deployment
+- Annotation options for each graph type
 - Configurable graph options with ability to enable/disable specific graphs
+- Customizable update intervals and data retention periods
 - Interactive Discord slash commands for bot management and user statistics
+- Runs in a Docker container for easy deployment
+- Supports multiple languages (currently English and Danish) using i18n
-- User-specific graph generation (with rate limiting)
+- User-specific graph generation (with rate limiting options)
-- Customizable update intervals and data retention periods
-- Annotation options for each graph type

 ## Preview
 <img src="https://i.imgur.com/UmzyUgW.png" width="50%" alt="An example of how it looks">